kvtrishagautam/Inclusify/README.md

 ## Acknowledgments

-- Built for the chromophobia community
+- Built for the chromophobia and neurodivergent community
 - Inspired by accessibility needs in web browsing
 - Uses modern web technologies for optimal performance

 ---

-**Note**: This extension is designed to help people with chromophobia, but it's not a substitute for professional medical advice.
-If you're experiencing severe anxiety related to colors, please consult with a healthcare professional.
+**Note**: This extension is designed to help people with chromophobia and cognitive disabilities, but it's not a substitute for professional medical advice.
+If you're experiencing severe anxiety or accessibility challenges, please consult with a healthcare professional.